dimsumlabs/dsl-meet/README.md

 Setup
 =====

-To generate the certificates (taken from [How to create an HTTPS certificate for localhost domains][1]):
+To generate the certificates (taken from the article [How to create an HTTPS certificate for localhost domains][1]):

     openssl req -x509 -nodes -new -sha256 -days 1024 -newkey rsa:2048 -keyout RootCA.key -out RootCA.pem -subj "/C=US/CN=Example-Root-CA"
     openssl x509 -outform pem -in RootCA.pem -out RootCA.crt